 - Malaysia: E-visa for 7 days; back when I travelled there, a visa was needed in advance.

-- Singapore: Although they offer e-visas, you can only apply for one through a friend who holds a Singapore PR / SingPass, or through a travel agent.
+- Singapore: Although they offer e-visa for Indian passport, you can only apply for one through a friend who holds a Singapore PR / SingPass, or through a travel agent.
 It’s a bit strange, but I applied through a resident friend on my recent trip to Singapore, and the process only took a day.

-- Sri Lanka: E-visa for 30 days; I’ve scored it online twice: quick and easy.
+- Sri Lanka: Sri Lanka visa for Indian passport is super easy!
+E visa for 30 days.
+I’ve scored it online twice.
+Quick and easy.

 - Vietnam: E-visa for 30 days; back when I travelled there, I got a visa on arrival.